edwinyjlim/edwinyjlim.github.io/README.md

-#Hi
+# Hi

-This is a static site I built for my portfolio of technical writing samples.
+This is a static site I'm buildling for my portfolio of technical writing samples.